-The Company currently leases 1,642 square feet of office space at One Corporate Center in Rye, New York in accordance with a sublease with GAMCO, which expires on December 31, 2028.
-On September 1, 2014, an additional 485 square feet of office space at the same location was subleased from LICT Corporation in an agreement which expires on December 5, 2023.
+The Company rents office space pursuant to a sublease with GAMCO, which expires on December 31, 2028.
+On September 1, 2014, an additional 485 square feet of office space at the same location was subleased from LICT Corporation in an agreement that expires on December 5, 2023.